HoagyC/sparse_coding/README.md

+*Work done with Logan Riggs who wrote the original replication notebook.
+Thanks to Pierre Peigne for the data generating code and Lee Sharkey for answering questions.*

 ## Sparse Coding

 `toy_model.py` contains code which allows for the replication of the first half of the post [Taking features out of superposition with sparse autoencoders](https://www.lesswrong.com/posts/z6QQJbtpkEAX3Aojj/interim-research-report-taking-features-out-of-superposition).